abolfazlshirazi/ZERUA/Simulations/Low-Thrust/SIM-00441-00273/README.md

-# Immersive 3D Visualization of Low-Thrust Orbital Maneuver
+# Modified Equinoctial Elements in an Immersive 3D Visualization of Low-Thrust Orbital Maneuver

 **Case ID:** `SIM-00441-00273`
 **Algorithm:** `REDA`
 **Concept:** `Visualization and Simulation Quality`

 Experience a detailed low-thrust orbital transfer simulation with high-quality 3D visuals and smooth motion.
 Multiple camera views showcase the spacecraft, trajectory, and orbital evolution in real time.
-Comprehensive plots present position, velocity, and orbital elements with clarity.
+Comprehensive plots present position, velocity, and modified equinoctial orbital elements with clarity.
 Supplementary materials and tools can be found on the ZERUA platform and GitHub page.

 ✨ Key highlights:
 - High-quality 3D visuals and smooth rendering